 Brian Block is an Assistant Professor in the Division of Pulmonary, Allergy, Critical Care and Sleep Medicine, the Associate Director of the Medical ICU, and the Associate Director of Critical Care Ultrasound at UCSF, and the Assistant Director of Critical Care Medicine for the Pulmonary Fellowship.

 Dr. Julia Brown is an anthropologist and bioethicist who examines lived experiences and social value-making around controversial biotechnologies.
-She is currently exploring the ethics of prenatal gene technologies, including the emergence of prenatal gene editing.
+She is currently exploring the ethics of prenatal genetic technologies, including the emergence of in utero gene editing.
 She is author of The Clozapine Clinic: Health Agency in High-Risk conditions (Routledge 2022).
-Dr Brown is the Associate Editor of the journal Culture, Medicine, and Psychiatry, and is an affiliate of the UC Berkeley Kavli Center for Ethics, Science, and the Public.
+Dr Brown is an affiliate of the UC Berkeley Kavli Center for Ethics, Science, and the Public, where she works on community and public engagement strategies regarding prenatal genetics.

 Jack Chase MD FAAFP FHM is a Volunteer Clinical Professor in the University of California San Francisco Department of Family and Community Medicine.
 He practices clinically as a hospital medicine and palliative care physician at Summit Hospital in Oakland, California.